-- FDE with PBA: When the attacker gets a hold of the device and power it on, he/she will be prompted with the PBA authentication screen.
+- FDE with PBA: When the attacker gets a hold of the device and powers it on, he/she will be prompted with the PBA authentication screen.
 Without the right credential, the attacker can do nothing and the data is more or less useless to him/her.
 (BitLocker use case: If Windows can’t access the encryption keys, the device can’t read or edit the files on the system drive.
 The only option for bypassing pre-boot authentication is entering the recovery key).
 Other solutions work differently.
 DriveLock has an emergency account for this kind of rescue as well.

 - FDE without PBA: In this model, the OS is booted up and the data remains unencrypted on the disk.
 But due to the fact that hackers are becoming more sophisticated by the day.
 With access to the physical device, an attacker can measure and attack the boot process of the device, applying a logic analyzer to monitor the flow of data between the disk, CPU, and memory during the boot process to capture the disk’s encryption key.

-While FDE without PBA might be considered secure to some organization but in reality, due to the increase in attack surfaces, and its vulnerability, is not a well-calculated choice for security-conscious organizations.
+While FDE without PBA might be considered secure to some organizations but in reality, due to the increase in attack surfaces, and its vulnerability, is not a well-calculated choice for security-conscious organizations.
 With this in mind, I would recommend using the "FDA with PBA".

 Therefore, the need for authentication is evident and should be done in the following ways, the choice is yours.
 It is worth pointing out that both can be implemented in a single solution if you are so security conscious!

 Authenticate the user before the drive is unlocked and the OS is booted up.
 Here, PBA provides an environment external to the OS as a trusted authentication layer and prevents any data from being read from the drive, including the OS, until the user authenticates to the PBA by entering the right credentials.
 See these articles “concept of DriveLock with a focus on Encryption and how to install Standalone Installation DriveLock Encryption software“.

 This provides a standard condition for booting an operating system and running pre-boot applications such as the PBA for FDE as described in part A. UEFI has replaced the traditional legacy BIOS interface that was used with Windows 7 and older devices.
-On ore modern devices, such as Windows 10, UEFI is more widely adopted.
+On more modern devices, such as Windows 10, UEFI is more widely adopted.

-Part C – Secure Boot: This is one of the key security features of UEFI.
+This is one of the key security features of UEFI.
 Therefore, UEFI Secure Boot is a verification mechanism for ensuring that code launched by firmware is trusted.

-Part D – BIOS: BIOS stands for “Basic Input/Output System”, and is a type of firmware stored on a chip on your motherboard.
+BIOS stands for “Basic Input/Output System”, and is a type of firmware stored on a chip on your motherboard.
 When you start your computer, the computer boots the BIOS, which configures your hardware before handing it off to a boot device (usually your hard drive).
 The BIOS boot password is simply a logical check inside the BIOS chip, which can be bypassed by flashing the BIOS manually or replacing the chip.
 It’s a soft protection mechanism.

 For example, you can modify your boot order, tweak overclocking options, lock down your computer with a boot password, enable virtualization hardware support, and tweak other low-level features such as passwords etc.

 Part E: What are the attack scenarios for Full Disk Encryption?

-– In reality, Full-disk Encryption (FDA) prevents unauthorized access to the data in case the device is lost.
+In reality, Full-disk Encryption (FDA) prevents unauthorized access to the data in case the device is lost.
 It also protects against malicious tampering of the files contained on the disk when the device is turned off.

-FLE is an encryption method, which takes place on the file system level, enabling the encryption of data in individual files and directories.
+FLE is an encryption method that takes place on the file system level.
+This enables the encryption of data in individual files and directories.
 Here are some further usefulnesses of FLE.